What Is Medicare Supplement Plan G?

 It's free, simple and secure.

-AARP/UnitedHealthcare is one of the most popular companies for Medicare Supplement plans, and it tends to have low rates for Plan G. However, Plan G from Humana costs an average of 11% more per month compared to the national average.
+AARP/UnitedHealthcare is one of the most popular companies for Medicare Supplement plans, and it tends to have low rates for Plan G. On the other hand, Plan G from Humana costs an average of $178 per month, which is 11% more than the national average.

 Average cost of Plan G from different insurance companies